 A Men’s Shed is a development of the caricature ‘shed in the garden’, where a man pursues his practical interests in independence and ease.
-A Men’s Shed aims to keep the best aspects of this but offer a larger space for more people.
-With more space, tools, people, skills and resources a Shed will enable and encourage members to make, mend or follow a hobby.
-For the members it not only provides missing facilities but it can provide or replace elements of a workplace that many people miss such as having a role or purpose, workmates, problem solving, sharing skills, being creative and even ‘going to work’!
+A Men’s Shed aims to keep the best aspects of this but offer a social space with more people, skills, tools and resources.
+They not only enable and encourage members to make, mend or follow a hobby but can provide or replace elements of a workplace that many people miss such as having a role or purpose, workmates, solving problems, sharing skills, being creative or even ‘going to work’!

 Work undertaken for the community can be particularly rewarding and appreciated, for example, building a castle for disabled children to fire arrows at or a scale model of a local Victorian house for a nearby school.

 The Camden Town Shed has played a significant part in the development of the Men’s Shed movement in the UK.
 Our founder and chair wrote the initial advisory/promotional website and later called and hosted the inaugural meeting of the UK Men’s Sheds Association (UKMSA).
 He is now the Associationn’s Honarary Life President.
 The national website is at www.menssheds.org.uk.

 Registered charity 1145666.